 A selection process takes place twice a year and the admission requirements apply.
-If necessary, an applicant may be invited for a personal interview.
+If necessary, an applicant may be invited for an interview.
 Once selected, a prospective student has one year to register for the MBA.
-If the prospective student does not use the opportunity to register for the MBA, but want to register in future he/she must sit again for the selection tests.
+If the prospective student does not use the opportunity to register for the MBA, but want to register in future he/she must complete the selection tests again.
 In failing to be admitted to the MBA programme a student can only re-apply after 18 months on the condition that all requirements for admission to the MBA programme are met.